flows-network/docs/docs/external-service/airtable.md

 ---
 # Airtable

-The [airtable_flows crate](https://docs.rs/airtable_flows)  enables you to integrate Airtable's spreadsheet-like database capabilities within your flows on the `Flows Network` platform.
+The [`airtable_flows`](https://docs.rs/airtable_flows) library enables you to integrate Airtable's spreadsheet-like database capabilities within your applications on the `Flows Network` platform.
 This crate provides key functions like creating, updating, and searching records in Airtable bases.

 ## Trigger